 Email is a no-brainer.
-It’s cheap, fast, and easy.
-Work with your existing marketing operations team to produce your email.
-If you’re a Reach customer, our email invitation feature will handle it for you, and email recipients can register for your event in one click.
+Work with your marketing operations team to produce your email.
+If you’re a Reach customer, our email invitation feature will handle it, and email recipients can register with one click.

 Utilize Phone Invitations

-Personalized phone calls are one of the most powerful tools for driving registrations, but also one of the hardest to pull off.
+Personalized phone calls are among the most powerful tools for driving registrations and the hardest to pull off.
 Making phone calls takes time, patience, and often a thick skin.

 Boost Your Virtual Event With LinkedIn

 LinkedIn is the largest social network for professionals.
-As such, there’s a good chance your target audience is on the platform.
-You can share your virtual event multiple ways using LinkedIn:
+There’s a good chance your target audience is on the platform.
+You can share your virtual event in multiple ways using LinkedIn:

-- Post It - Create a post linking to your registration page and publish it on your feed.
-This is a great way to share your event with your existing network (and possibly beyond it).
-Your virtual event will be amplified when others like or share it.
+- Post It - Create a social post linking to your registration page and publish it on your feed.
+Sharing on LinkedIn is a great way to promote your event with your existing network (and possibly beyond it).
+A post can amplify your virtual event when others like or share it.

 - Groups - Share via industry-based community groups to reach audience members with interests related to your event.

-Sponsored - Use sponsored InMail or other LinkedIn Advertising to share your event with your target audience outside of your network.
-This costs a bit of money, but the results can be big.
+Sponsored - Use sponsored InMail or other LinkedIn Advertising to share your event with your target audience outside your network.
+Sponsored posts cost a bit of money, but the results can be significant.
 You’ll have to create a LinkedIn Advertising account, configure your target audience (some limitations apply), write your ad copy, and set up tracking to ensure you know which registrations come from LinkedIn.

 Invest in Targeted Advertising

-Ads are an effective channel for promoting virtual events;They work well for virtual events and conferences because it’s more natural to discover and register for larger virtual events from an ad compared to a smaller or in-person event where an email or phone call may feel more personal and effective.
-Google, Facebook, and LinkedIn have audience targeting features based on keywords or profiles, and most other ad platforms offer some version of this as well.
+Ads are an effective channel for promoting virtual events.
+Google, Facebook, and LinkedIn have audience targeting features based on keywords or profiles, and most other ad platforms also offer some version of targeting.

-However, if you’re approaching an entirely new audience and lack brand recognition, you may want to try advertising a free conference teaser webinar first to draw users in, get them engaged, and then move on to your high-ticket item.
+However, suppose you’re approaching an entirely new audience and lack brand recognition.
+In that case, you may want to try advertising a free conference teaser webinar first to attract users, get them engaged, and then move on to your high-ticket item.

 Retarget Your Database

-Retargeting is a great strategy for sharing your event with people who’ve previously visited your website or interacted with your content (which indicates some level of interest in your brand, product, or content).
+Retargeting is an excellent strategy for sharing your event with people who’ve previously visited your website or interacted with your content (which indicates some level of interest in your brand, product, or content).